Chinese New Year Japan Travel Guide

 1. Wagashi 和菓子

-Forget just Chinese New Year cakes—Japan brings its own flair with wagashi (traditional Japanese sweets) crafted into the shape of the year’s zodiac animal.
+Forget just Chinese New Year cakes—Japan brings its flair with wagashi (traditional Japanese sweets) crafted into the shape of the year’s zodiac animal.
 These delicate treats, alongside tiny Western-style cakes shaped like the New Year’s animal, are as tasty as they are adorable.

 2. Kagami Mochi

 For hands-on fun, check out a mochitsuki taikai (mochi-pounding tournament).
-Witness the traditional rice-pounding process and enjoy freshly made mochi—plus, who knows, maybe you’ll snag some good luck too!
+Witness the traditional rice-pounding process and enjoy freshly made mochi.
+Plus, who knows, maybe you’ll snag some good luck too!

 3. Kuri Kinton